 This week we're highlighting examples of British Black history to raise awareness of the contributions Black people have made to our society.

-How Black history is taught at York
+How Black History is taught at York

 Black History highlight - Andrea Levy

-Andrea Levy is best known for writing Small Island and The Long Song, where she explores racial segregation and the British Jamaican experience in the 20th century.
+Andrea Levy is best known for writing 'Small Island's and 'The Long Song' in which she explores racial segregation and the British Jamaican experience in the 20th century.
 She has also written numerous other novels centred around the ideas of race in the UK.

-Her fourth book Small Island was her biggest success, looking at the immediate aftermath of the war and the subsequent experience of the Windrush generation settling in Britain and the discrimination they faced.
-Small Island the Whitbread Book of the Year, the Orange Prize and the Commonwealth Writers' Prize and has since been turned into a television series of the same title and a National Theatre performance to much critical acclaim.
-Her fifth novel The Long Song was also adapted by the BBC for a three-part series in 2018.
+Levy was of Afro-Jamaican descent.
+Her father came to Britain on the HMT Empire Windrush in 1948, with her mother following later that year.
+Levy was born in Highbury, London where she initially went on to become a costume designer for the BBC.
+On her father's death she turned to writing, finding there were few books looking at the Black British experience.
+It was her fourth book, 'Small Island', that was her biggest success, looking at the immediate aftermath of the war and the subsequent experience of the Windrush generation settling in Britain and the discrimination they face.
+'Small Island' won three awards, namely the Whitbread Book of the Year, the Orange Prize and the Commonwealth Writers' Prize and has since been turned into a television series of the same title and a National Theatre performance to much critical acclaim.
+‘The Long Song,’ her fifth novel was, also adapted by the BBC for a three-part series in 2018.

 Provided by the University of York History Society